WDI-SEA/notes/03-html-css/css-bootstrap/readme.md

 ##Objectives

-* Understand what front-end CSS frameworks are
+* Define what front-end CSS frameworks are
 * Utilize a front-end grid system for mobile and desktop layout
-* Comprehend documentation and implement an unfamiliar framework
+* Demonstrate ability to read documentation and implement an unfamiliar framework

 ##Bootstrap